 Be recognized as an active contributor within our local communities worldwide by 2025" by "Actively contribute to our local communities worldwide by 2025"

 SDG PRIORITY GOALS

-6. Ensure availability

-and sustainable

-management of water

-and sanitation for all
+6. Ensure availability and sustainable management of water and sanitation for all to combat climate change and its impacts

 7. Ensure access to affordable, reliable, sustainable and modern energy for all